 Animal studies show that low serotonin levels may play an important role in depression development.
-CBD might work by acting on these receptors, which could produce some of its benefits.
+CBD might work by acting on these receptors, which could produce some of its benefits, like these products available from westcoast cannabis.
 According to a study, when given two doses of cannabidiol, subjects had no impact on mood.
 However, it did help those participants whose brain chemistry is different because they would respond better if their serotonin levels were lower than normal.
 This showed how it’s not just about having enough serotonergic activity going around your skull.

 Troubled sleep may be a side effect of many conditions, or it may signal another underlying issue.
 A third of U.S adults do not get enough restful sleep, leading to health problems such as obesity and depression in the long term.
 One study found that 65% of people with anxiety who followed CBD for six weeks saw better quality scores on their sleeping patterns.